Did you apply and receive transfer credit for your previous studies? Let us help you determine your next steps.

-You can also review your transfer credit under "My Transfer Credit" in myInfo.
 Once you accept your Offer, and it is time to register for your courses, you will also see your transfer credit on your Lakehead transcript.
-You will not see any grades but you will see credits earned.
+Credits received will be signified by the term "ADV" rather than by a numeric grade.

 How to Read Your Transfer Credit

 Depending on the type of course in which you've received transfer credit, your credits may be direct equivalencies to Lakehead courses.
 A direct equivalency would mean that you received transfer credit for a specific course offered by Lakehead (e.g. PSYC 1100 means you've received an Introduction to Psychology credit ).